niacobel/CHAINS/docs/source/basics.know.rst

 |
 | You can also find a written version of that video `here <https://medium.com/@jasonrigden/jinja2-templating-engine-tutorial-4bd31fb4aea3>`_.

 With that, you know everything you need to know about Jinja2 in order to use CHAINS!
-We use the Jinja language to create templates for the input files needed by ORCA_, Q-CHEM_ and QOCT-RA_.
-We also use it for the job scripts, containing all instructions for the job scheduler (SLURM_ for the CECI clusters).
 As you may have seen in the video, the Jinja language offers a relatively easy and intuitive way of creating those templates, which makes it easier to adapt the templates to pretty much any input files for any ab initio program such as Gaussian_ or Molpro_, and any other job scheduler such as Torque_.

 .. _cron_tuto:

 About Crontab and Cron tasks
 ============================

-In order to link the different clusters and to automate certain parts of CHAINS, we need to periodically execute some commands, this is done through cron_ tasks established via the ``crontab`` command.
+In order to link the different clusters and to automate certain parts of CHAINS, we need to periodically execute some commands.
+This is done through cron_ tasks established via the ``crontab`` command.

 You don't really need to know anything about them prior to reading this documentation as the exact commands will be explicitly given each time you will need to use them.
 Nonetheless, if you prefer to know what you are dealing with, here is a small YouTube tutorial made by Corey Schafer explaining what cron tasks are: